aiken_design_patterns/linked_list

 pub type Datum = linked_list.Element<RootType, NodeType>

-- The elements are required to have no scripts attached to them.
+- The elements are required to have no scripts attached to them at mint.
 The continuations are already provided with too many values.
 Providing their reference script fields would overwhelm the API even further.
 So far this doesn’t seem to be a needed feature.

 - While continued anchor nodes are validated to go to the same address, for new/removed nodes only the payment parts are validated to match the anchors’.
 This allows customization of staking parts of new nodes, while preserving the staking parts of existing elements.